systemd/mkosi/mkosi/resources/mkosi.md

 : Note that each path containing extra configuration is only parsed once, even if included more than once with `Include=`.

-### [Preset] Section

-`Presets=`, `--preset=`
+`Images=`, `--image=`

-: If specified, only build the given presets.
-Can be specified multiple times to build multiple presets.
-All the given presets and their dependencies are built.
-If not specified, all presets are built.
-See the **Presets** section for more information.
+: If specified, only build the given image.
+Can be specified multiple times to build multiple images.
+All the given images and their dependencies are built.
+If not specified, all images are built.
+See the **Building multiple images** section for more information.

 : Note that this section only takes effect when specified in the global configuration files.
-It has no effect if specified as a preset specific setting.
+It has no effect if specified as an image specific setting.

 `Dependencies=`, `--dependency=`

-: The presets that this preset depends on specified as a comma-separated list.
-All presets configured in this option will be built before this preset and will be pulled in as dependencies of this preset when `Presets=` is used.
+: The images that this image depends on specified as a comma-separated list.
+All images configured in this option will be built before this image and will be pulled in as dependencies of this image when `Images=` is used.

 ### [Distribution] Section